buddhamagnet/cv/README.md

 ### MAR 2025 - PRESENT: CONSULTANT TECH LEAD - WPP

 Joined WPP as a tech lead working on ML projects across 15 teams.
 Initially working on the platforms team for stack familiarity.
-Tech side specialises in ML and AI on AWS (Bedrock Claude), GCP (Gemini) and Azure (ChatGPT), integrating with ML agents to create ML-driven products for a large portfolio of clients and businesses.
+Tech side specialises in ML and AI on AWS (Bedrock, Claude), GCP (Gemini) and Azure (ChatGPT) as well as a set of other LLMs (Deepseek R1, Imagen, Bria, Dalle, Veo, Amazon Nova Reel) integrating with ML agents to create ML-driven products for a large portfolio of clients and businesses.

 After 4 weeks on the platform team, seconded to a new project to assist with some technical challenges (team lacked AWS experience), namely building out an event-driven system that is under NDA right now.